charmed-osm/5g-ims/charms/icscf-operator/README.md

 To check the status and output of the action ,use the following command

 COMMAND:
-sudo juju show-action-status < ACTION-ID >
+juju show-action-status < ACTION-ID >
-sudo juju show-action-output < ACTION-ID >
+juju show-action-output < ACTION-ID >

 Create and activate a virtualenv with the development requirements:

 virtualenv -p python3 venv
 source venv/bin/activate
 pip install -r requirements-dev.txt

 ## Testing

 The Python operator framework includes a very nice harness for testing operator behaviour without full deployment.
 Just `run_tests`:

 ./run_tests